Quantized Adam with Error Feedback: Introduction

 {\bf Quantization}.
-Note that both gradient quantization and weight quantization are introduced in the proposed algorithm to reduce the communication cost among the workers and parameter server.
+Note that both gradient quantization and weight quantization are introduced in the proposed method to reduce the communication cost among the workers and the parameter server.
 Specifically, weight quantization is performed on the parameter server and the quantized weights are then broadcast to all the workers.
+Weight quantization is introduced because of the consideration of limited storage in edge devices.
 Meanwhile, gradient quantization is performed on each worker and then the quantized gradients are reported to the server.
 Thanks to the double quantization schemes, the communication cost can be largely reduced.
 In addition, for some resource-limited devices, storage is another issue.
 Weight quantization can also be used to reduce the deep neural network model size efficiently \cite{han2015deep,DBLP:journals/corr/ZhouNZWWZ16,rastegari2016xnor}.
-Especially, in federated learning, a distributed device may be smart phones or Internet of things devices, which may encounter both the storage issue and the communication issue.
-Thus, the weight quantization and gradient quantization can jointly solve these two issues.
+Especially, in federated learning, a distributed device may be smartphones or Internet of things devices, which may encounter both the storage issue and the communication issue.
+Thus, the weight quantization and gradient quantization schemes can jointly solve these two issues.

-{\bf Adaptive learning rate.} To ease the labor of tuning learning rate, we also adopt the adaptive learning rate as \cite{kingma2014adam,hinton2012neural,duchi2011adaptive,zou2018weighted,reddi2019convergence,chen2018convergence} in the proposed algorithm.
+{\bf Adaptive learning rate.} To ease the labor of tuning learning rate, we also adopt the adaptive learning rate as \cite{kingma2014adam,hinton2012neural,duchi2011adaptive,zou2018weighted,reddi2019convergence,chen2018convergence} in the proposed method.
 Here, the adaptive learning rate is calculated by a similar definition to those in RMSProp \cite{hinton2012neural} and Adam \cite{kingma2014adam}, except that the noisy gradients are estimated with quantized weights.
-Moreover, to guarantee the convergence of the proposed algorithm, we set the exponential moving average parameter in estimating the adaptive learning rate the same as that used in \cite{zou2019sufficient}.
+Moreover, to guarantee the convergence of the proposed method, we set the exponential moving average parameter in estimating the adaptive learning rate the same as that used in Zou et al.\cite{zou2019sufficient}.